comit-network/create-comit-app/README.md

 1. Install Docker.
 2. Install yarn or npm
-3. Go get the latest version for your platforms in the [release](https://github.com/comit-network/create-comit-app/releases).
+3. Go get the latest [release](https://github.com/comit-network/create-comit-app/releases) for your platform.
 4. Unzip & done!

 ### The Hard Way